libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 An important issue to consider when deploying gossipsub is the peer discovery mechanism, which must provide a secure way of discovering new peers.
-Prior to gossipsub v1.1, operators were required to utilize an external peer discovery mechanism to locate peers paritcipating in particular topics; with gossipsub v1.1 this is now entirely optional and the network can bootstrap purely through a small set of network entry points (bootstrappers) by utilizing Peer Exchange.
+Prior to gossipsub v1.1, operators were required to utilize an external peer discovery mechanism to locate peers participating in particular topics; with gossipsub v1.1 this is now entirely optional and the network can bootstrap purely through a small set of network entry points (bootstrappers) by utilizing Peer Exchange.
 In other words, gossipsub 1.1 is now self-sufficient in this regard, as long as the node manages to find at least one peer participating in the topic of interest.

 In order to successfully bootstrap the network without a discovery service, network operators